marcorosso768/marcorosso768.github.io/_pages/en/about.md

 And finally, to give meaning to this whole circus: I organize the <b style="color: $white-color;">DSE Afterwork Drinks</b>.
 A monthly event where we talk about academia, life, broken dreams, and calls for proposals about to expire—though with a drink in hand, which changes everything.

 My favorite quote?<br>
-<i>"There is no point in using the word “impossible” to describe something that has clearly happened."</i><br>
+<i>"There is no point in using the word “impossible” to describe something that has clearly happened."</i> (Douglas Adams, Dirk Gently’s Holistic Detective Agency)<br>
 Funny how obvious it seems once you notice it, right?